QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 Here we provide a deploy tool based on pre-built Docker image.
 With this tool you can deploy GoQuarkChain master/shard services to build and start a cluster in one line command.

+NOTE with this tool at most one Slave service can be deployed to a host, but there is no limitation for Shards number.

 It is encouraged that you build your own deploy scripts or tools, especially if you prefer different service distribution among hosts.
 You can also build your own Docker image, starting from [this Dockerfile](../Dockerfile), or if you are interested in build everything without Docker, start from [here](../../../README.md#development-setup).